PdoyleC/everyday-life/README.md

 <img src="readmedoc/comments.png" alt="comments post">

-- Users can edit there own comments by clicking the 3 dots and choosing edit.
+- Users can edit their own comments by clicking the 3 dots and choosing edit.
 <img src="readmedoc/editcomments.png" alt="edit comments post">

-- By clicking on the 3 dot the user can select if they want to edit there profile, change they password or change username.
+- By clicking on the 3 dot the user can select if they want to edit their profile, change they password or change username.

 <img src="readmedoc/profileedituser.png" alt="profile edit Page">